Maineiac/wisp-js/README.md

 ## Requirements

-* One or more servers with a host that uses the WISP Panel
-* Any server that you can install Node.js on, and host this
+* Any machine that you can install Node.js on, and host this
 * Node.js 12+
-* discord.js 12+
 * At least enough programming knowledge to edit a configuration file or two.

 ## Client Features <sup><sub>Note: Some commands may not work with certain server types.</sub></sup>